manishsajandasani/javascript/JS-Topics-To-Master.md

     - Use a named function
     - Loop through Array of objects
   - Compare all Loops and their Performance.
 When to use Which one.
+- **Functions**
+  - Define a basic function
+  - Invoke, execute or call a function
+  - Define a function with parameters
+  - Invoke function with arguments
+  - Returning a value from a function
+  - Assign the returned value to a variable
+  - Old way of doing - Default Params
+  - New way of doing - Default Params
+  - Rest Operator Params
+  - Objects as params
+  - Arrays as params
+  - Access Global variable in functions
+  - Access global variable in Blocks
+  - Overriding global variable in functions (Variable Shadowing)
+  - Access a function scoped variable in global scope
+  - Prove: If statement is a block
+  - Prove: Loop is a block
+  - Try to access var, let, and const variables of a block outside of it
+  - Prove: var is function scoped
+  - Prove: Nested Scope with a function and if statement
+  - Function Declaration vs. Function Expression
+  - Arrow Function Syntax
+  - Implicit Return with Arrow Function
+  - Can we leave off () with a single param?
+Give Example.
+  - Return an object by an arrow function
+  - Use normal and arrow function both to loop through an array with forEach method as a callback
+  - IIFE Syntax
+  - IIFE with Params
+  - Named IIFE
+  - Execution Context
+  - Call Stack